yiluheihei/microbiomeMarker/README.md

 with rows corresponding to samples and columns to ASVs, in which the value of each entry is the number of times that ASV was observed in that sample.
 This table is analogous to the traditional OTU table.
-Conveniently, taxa names are saved as ASV1, ASV2, …, in the returned `phyloseq` object.
+Conveniently, taxa names are saved as

 ``` r
 library(microbiomeMarker)